 2) Roles of mononuclear phagocytes in inflammatory bowel disease

 Breakdown of the intestinal epithelial layer’s barrier function results in the inflow of commensal flora and improper immune responses against the commensal flora, leading to inflammatory bowel disease (IBD) development.
 Using a mouse dextran sodium sulfate (DSS)–induced colitis model, we showed that commensal Gram-positive bacteria trigger the mobilization of inflammatory monocytes and macrophages into the colon (Mucosal Immunol 2015).
 TNF-α, a representative cytokine that aggravates colitis and a promising therapeutic target, was predominantly produced by monocytes/macrophages.
 Among macrophage subpopulations, Ly6c+ macrophages were a major colitogenic subset producing TNF-α.
 In addition, IFN-γ–Stat1 pathway was required for histone acetylation at the promoter regions of the Tnf loci in macrophages, indicating that IFN-γ–dependent epigenetic regulation instructs the development of colitogenic macrophages.
-Our study may provide new therapeutic targets, e.g. inhibition of acetyl transferase in macrophage, for treating IBD and colon cancer (in revision).
+Our study may provide new therapeutic targets, e.g. inhibition of acetyl transferase in macrophage, for treating IBD and colon cancer (Mucosal Immunol 2018).

 2. Research on tissue stem cells

 1) Understanding of tissue homeostasis and its breakdown on the basis of immune cell-tissue stem cell interplay